Leonard Parrington: Early life and First World War

-Parrington served with the RGA in the First World War and was promoted to lieutenant on 9 June 1915.
-He was awarded the Military Cross on 26 September 1916 for conspicuous gallantry.
+Parrington took part in the Battle of the Somme and on 26 September 1916 was awarded the Military Cross for conspicuous gallantry.
 Parrington was serving as a forward observer officer in an exposed lookout point when he came under heavy enemy artillery fire.
 He remained at his post and continued to relay targeting information back to his battery.

-Parrington was appointed to the acting rank of captain on 20 October 1914 and to the acting rank of major on 9 January 1917, when he assumed command of a siege artillery battery.
-Parrington was confirmed in the substantive rank of captain on 3 November 1917.
-Parrington was mentioned in despatches four times during the war.
+In October 1916 Parrington was appointed to command a howitzer battery.
+He was appointed to the acting rank of major on 9 January 1917, when he assumed command of a siege artillery battery.
+Parrington took part in the 1917 Battles of Arras and Passchendaele.
+He was confirmed in the substantive rank of captain on 3 November 1917.
+Parrington fought against the German spring offensive of 1918.
+He was mentioned in despatches four times during the war.

 Inter-war period

-Parrington relinquished the acting rank of major on 13 October 1919.
+Parrington relinquished the acting rank of major on 13 October 1919 and went on to serve in the post-war occupation of Germany.
 He was appointed to the temporary rank of staff captain on 20 September 1920 and relinquished this on 1 April 1921.
 Parrington was seconded for service with the Territorial Army reserve force on 18 April 1923, serving as adjutant of the 58 (Essex and Suffolk) Medium Brigade RGA.
 He attended the Gunnery Staff Course from 31 August 1926.
 Parrington left that role on 31 August 1926 and returned to the regular army on 26 September 1927, joining the Royal Artillery as the RGA had since been merged with the Field Artillery.

 Parrington was seconded to the Indian Artillery School on 29 December 1927.
 He left that post on 29 December 1931 and returned to the British Army on 24 February 1932.
 Parrington was promoted to major on 9 July 1933.
 He was appointed an assistant instructor at the Royal School of Artillery on 19 June 1937 and was immediately seconded to the British military mission to the Egyptian Army.
 Parrington was granted the local rank of lieutenant-colonel on 1 December 1938, to be held whilst serving with the mission.